 Gut Candida Problems

-As this article on Candida Hub deliniates, Candida in the gut is a serious concern.
+As the gut yeast infection article on Candida Hub deliniates, Candida in the gut is a serious concern.
 Yeast in the gut can migrate across the intestinal barriers and enter the bloodstream.
 Although the yeast in the small intestine are perhaps more likely to do this.
-There are many studies that are cited to show how possible it is for yeast to effect your whole health.
-Dr. Crook often says the same thing; yeast in the gut produce toxins and drastically effect your health.
-His comprehensive experience with successful anti-Candida therapy proves how true this is.
+There are many studies that are cited to show how possible it is for yeast to affect your whole health.
+Dr. Crook often says the same thing; yeast in the gut produce toxins and drastically affect your health.
+His comprehensive experience, with successful anti-Candida therapy, proves how true this is.
 If you can get a hold of one of his books, you will find them informative and helpful!
 For more information on digestive system health issues related to Candida check out these pages:

 - Whorton, James C. Inner hygiene: constipation and the pursuit of health in modern society.
 Oxford University Press, 2000.